Using Hill Work to Build Fitness

 —Extract from Training Horses the Ingrid Klimke Way by Ingrid Klimke

-In this excerpt from Training Horses the Ingrid Klimke Way, Olympian Ingrid Klimke shares why she feels hill workouts are necessary fitness builders for the equine athlete.
+In this extract from Training Horses the Ingrid Klimke Way, Olympian Ingrid Klimke shares why she feels hill workouts are necessary fitness builders for the equine athlete.

 Training on hills is part of our regular working program.
 Going uphill and working on hills strengthens the entire musculature, promotes conditioning, and is good for the horse’s balance and surefootedness.